Who We Are

-As professor in chemical physics at Harvard for over 50 years, Herschbach has also taught freshman chemistry to generations of students, including many SSP alumni.
+As professor in chemical physics at Harvard for over 50 years, Herschbach has also taught freshman chemistry to generations of students, including many Society alumni.
 Herschbach was awarded the Nobel Prize in Chemistry in 1986, but claims that his most cherished recognitions have been his guest appearance in an episode of “The Simpsons” and, in 1999, his election as an honorary life member of the Association for Women in Science.

 Herschbach plans to continue attending the Intel STS and participating in the Excellence in Science and Technology Panel at the Intel ISEF (see page 8).
 He says he is happy to be leaving now, while the organization is in great hands: “I have a lot of confidence that things are going to go up and up, and the Society will fulfill its mission better than ever,” he says.

 Bob Fri has served on the Society Board of Trustees since 1989 and as longtime Vice Chair.
 “He is one of the wisest and most sensible guys I’ve ever met,” says Herschbach.
 Fri’s long, distinguished professional career includes service as Deputy Administrator of both the Environmental Protection Agency and the Energy Research & Development Administration.
 In these roles, he was instrumental in organizing the Federal government’s programs in environmental regulation and energy technology.
 He has also served as president of Resources for the Future and of the Smithsonian’s National Museum of Natural History during major transitions in these institutions.
 For the Society, Fri was a key author of the Society’s 2006 strategic plan, guiding the development and expansion of the Society's partnership with Intel to the benefit of thousands of students, and steering the successful re-launch of the Society's flagship publication, Science News.